AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 Some of the instance types that have 16 or more vCPUs are available only to authorized accounts when the pay-as-you-go billing method is selected.
 If an instance type is available on the instance buy page when the subscription billing method is selected but is not available when the pay-as-you-go billing method is selected, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to check whether your account is authorized to purchase pay-as-you-go instances of that instance type.

-If your account is authorized but the instance type is still not available, the current region may not have sufficient resources for you to create pay-as-you-go instances of that instance type.
+If your account is authorized but the instance type is still not available, resources within the current region may be insufficient for you to create pay-as-you-go instances of that instance type.
 For more information, see [What do I do if resources are sold out when I attempt to purchase an instance within a specific region or zone?](#section_lxw_bwz_qgb).

 ## What are enterprise-level instances?
 What are shared instances?